International Politics Summer School

 People, Power and Politics in Contemporary South Asia

 How should we go about studying the political aspirations and agency of almost two billion people in South Asia, governed by contradictory and unstable regimes, where religion, language, caste, class, gender, and other identities unite and divide such vast populations?
-This course takes an interdisciplinary approach to learning about South Asia’s politics, societies and relationship with the world.
+This course takes an interdisciplinary approach to learning about South Asia’s politics, societies, and relationship with the world, and will explore the various strategies employed to bring about social, political, and economic transformations in the region.
 We will examine key topics of contemporary relevance in South Asian politics such as:

-Tutor: Yasser Kureshi is a Departmental Lecturer in South Asian Studies at the Oxford School of Global and Area Studies.
-His research is focused on judicial politics, comparative authoritarianism, constitutional formations and civil-military relations, with a focus on South Asia.
-His publications include the 2022 monograph Seeking Supremacy: The Pursuit of Judicial Power, and articles published in Comparative Politics, Journal of Conflict Resolution and Democratization.
+Tutor: Thiruni Kelegama is a Departmental Lecturer in South Asian Studies at the Oxford School of Global and Area Studies, and a Junior Research Fellow at Wolfson College.
+Her research is focused on the politics of development, infrastructure, militarisation, and nationalism, with a focus on South Asia.
+Thiruni's publications include articles published in Modern Asian Studies, Journal of Peasant Studies, and Antipode.
+She is presently working on a book manuscript titled Central Margins: Sri Lanka’s Violent Frontier.

 Certification